h-assefi/lab/java/demo/README.md

 - **Add new database entities**: Create new JPA entities and update Liquibase changelogs.
 - **Add new application setting**: Use `SettingService` to manage new configuration keys.
 - **Add new logging aspect**: Implement additional aspects in the logging module for custom cross-cutting concerns.
+- **Customize security headers or maintenance filter**: Update the filter classes in `common/filter` as needed.

 ---